Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 }
 ```

 Like everything in AWS, Step Functions require an IAM role as well.
-The IAM role and the function implementation as well is similar to the example given in the [AWS documentation](https://docs.aws.amazon.com/step-functions/latest/dg/batch-job-notification.html).
+The IAM role used in our example is similar to what is given in the [AWS documentation](https://docs.aws.amazon.com/step-functions/latest/dg/batch-job-notification.html).

 ```lang-hcl
 data "aws_iam_policy_document" "sfn_policy" {